AmmarSAA/ShopSmart/api/README.md

 - `/api/users/getUsers`: Get all users from the database.
 - `/api/users/updateUser`: Update user profile.
 - `/api/users/getUserByID`: Get user details by ID.
-- `/api/users/deleteUser`: Delete user from the database.
+- `/api/users/deleteUser`: Delete a user from the database.

 ### Category Management

 - `/api/category/getCategory`: Get all categories from the database.
 - `/api/category/getCategoryByName`: Get category details by name.
 - `/api/category/createCategory`: Create a new category.
-- `/api/category/deleteCategory`: Delete category from the database.
+- `/api/category/deleteCategory`: Delete a category from the database.
 - `/api/category/updateCategory`: Update category details.

 ### Brand Management